I teach Acting, Speaking, Voice, Breath, Diction, Poetry, Writing, Songwriting .. and .. Cooking.

 Brent David Fraser is a patient, skilled, knowledgeable instructor.
 I first went to him for acting lessons and ended up having him help me write a few songs and improve my vocal range with singing lessons.
 My creative abilities have grown and I will continue to land great roles in tv/film, as well as, record my original songs, thanks to his expertise and amazing teaching abilities!
 I highly recommend this instructor who has a real passion for waking up the artist within.

-I do a LOT of creative inquiry, and look & listen for the talents some of us tend to have hidden habitually, to uncover and discover what will best serve the artist in advancing growth, confidence and spirit.
+I make a LOT of creative inquiry, and to look & listen for the talents some of us tend to have hidden habitually, to uncover and discover what will best serve the artist in advancing growth, confidence and spirit.

-Just that I've studied and worked at all of it professionally, that's all ... other than that I'm just kind of a naturally artistic goofball, lol.
+I've studied and worked at all of it professionally, that's the substance of what I draw upon for directing others, helping, fostering, based on real practical experiential knowledge ... other than that I'm just kind of a naturally artistic goofball 😉.

 Not really, I like to help as much as I can, I like to work with people where they're at, rather than where they think they should be, and will be, we'll tread all of that ground as we progress.